dereknovak/LS180-LS/study_guide2.md

 ## INSERT

-- The `INSERT` statement is used to insert data into a relation.
+- The `INSERT` command is used to insert data into a relation.
 - When used without specified column names, all columns will be used.
 Because of this, any default values must be dicated with `DEFAULT`.

 ```sql